Showing posts with label Helen. Show all posts

 It had already closed the day before, so we rode back today.

-Several ladies were sitting around a table talking they were members of the Historical Society of White County.
+Several ladies were sitting around a table discussing their membership in the Historical Society of White County.

 One of them told us the history of the museum.